General Retreat Information

 Is it possible to stay extra nights before or after a retreat?
 Spirit Rock does not have accommodations available either before or after a retreat.
 If you are participating in two retreats that are back to back with only ONE night between, we can provide the extra night accommodation at a per night rate of $100.

 Can I arrive at Spirit Rock early on the day my retreat starts?

-You are welcome to arrive early, however the retreat staff will not be ready to check you in until 3 pm.
+You are welcome to arrive early, however the retreat staff will not be ready to check you in until 3:00pm.
 We do not have any luggage storage facilities for those arriving early.
 You may bring your luggage up to the check in area at the Council House in the upper retreat center.
 If you do arrive early, please park in the overflow parking lot to the right as you come into Spirit Rock.
 Do not park in the Daylong parking lot close to the Community Meditation Hall.
-At 3 pm, you need to check in with the caretakers at the Welcome Hut so they can give you a parking pass for your car.
+You need to check in with the caretakers at the Welcome Hut so they can give you a parking pass for your car.
 Then, you can proceed up to the retreat center and check in with the retreat managers.